luozizhou/luozizhou.github.io/README.md

 # luozizhou.github.io

-I sue the Github Pages theme called minimal.
+I use the Github Pages theme called minimal.
 You can find the details via the link below. https://github.com/pages-themes/minimal